 Tikes Peak is an area for the little ones, but Ski Patrol Training Camp is an area for the in betweens.
 The children that are too big for the kiddie rides, but too little for the big slides.
 This is a very active area for active pre-teens.

 What is there to do at the Ski Patrol Training Camp?
 All kinds of things.

 There are curvy watersides and inner-tube slides.
 You can test your balance on a ice-flow walk across "icebergs".
 The truly adventurous can slide down a zip line and drop into a pool.

 Plus, kids have a chance to meet Goofy.
 Why Goofy?
 I guess because a ski resort water park is a silly idea...

 Blizzard Beach has a few snack and refreshment areas.
 They have everything available from light snacks to hamburgers to ice cream and deserts.
 You can even bring your own cooler and make it a day.

 Towels and lockers are available for rent.
 Life jackets are provided.
-Souvenirs including a jewelry store and swim gear are available.
+Souvenirs, sunscreen, and swim gear are available.

 You can be “Cool” at Blizzard Beach.
 Yes, you can.
 All you have to do is get some reservations and Dad can help you with that.
 Go over and talk to Dad’s partners over at Destinations to Travel and they’ll help you be “Cool”.